-Kansas Sales Tax Filing Update October 2019
+Kansas Sales Tax Filing Update 2021: Marketplace Facilitator Laws

 - Do I need to register for a sales tax license in Kansas?